(UPDATE Aug 2012 - I have removed images that won't display correctly but will leave the text here as reference)

 http://en.wikipedia.org/wiki/Digital_single-lens_reflex_camera

-A
+A digital

 single-lens reflex camera

-digital SLR or DSLR) is a digital camera that uses
+(digital SLR or DSLR) is a digital camera that uses

-pentaprism to direct light from the lens to an optical
+a mechanical mirror system and pentaprism to direct light from the lens to an optical

 viewfinder on the back of the camera.